outeredge/edge-docker-php/README.md

 ### What's different

 - Single process: FrankenPHP runs as PID 1.
-No supervisord, no nginx, no PHP-FPM, no cron, no SSH, no Redis sidecar, no `sudo`.
+No supervisord, no nginx, no PHP-FPM, no cron, no SSH, no Valkey sidecar, no `sudo`.
 - Runs as non-root user `edge` with `CAP_NET_BIND_SERVICE` removed - cannot bind privileged ports.
 - Read-only-rootfs friendly.
 - Debian base image (vs Ubuntu on the nginx track).